zeitgitter/git-timestamp/doc/Protocol.md

     stripped from the resulting
     file](https://github.com/git/git/blob/master/Documentation/technical/signature-format.txt)

-(Assuming you branch-sign every commit of the `master` branch into the `timestamp` branch, the two will develop in parallel, with `timestamp` being a timestamper-signed equivalent of the former.)
+Assuming you branch-sign every commit of the `master` branch into the `timestamp` branch, the two will develop in parallel, with `timestamp` being a timestamper-signed equivalent of the former.

+## Many signatures on many projects

+If your organisation would like to issue many timestamps a day, we recommend operating your own local `igitt` instance and timestamp internally against your local instance and only obtain timestamps for your `igitt` repository from outside source(s).
+This results in several advantages:

+* No information about your commit rates is leaked.
+* No information about your developer's IP addresses is leaked.
+* You can assure a level of service according to your own needs.
+* You can adjust the security parameters according to your own needs.
+* The global network of timestamping servers is being loaded less, …
+* … even if you cross-timestamp against multiple outside sources.
+* Using multiple cross-timestamps will increase the trust.

+(We would appreciate if you would also allow other public timestampers to cross-timestamp against your server to increase the overall trust in the system.)

+✅ Help us building an efficient hierarchy of trusted timestampers, or even a complete web of timestampers.